Best Forex Brokers

 Compare the best Forex brokers on the market right now.
 Below you will find our highest rated Forex brokers who have all undergone our rigorous review process.
-For a list of the criteria we look for, see below our in-depth broker table.
+For a list of the criteria, we look for, see below our in-depth broker table.

 We are consistently on the lookout for top-performing brokers and bringing them to you.
-We don’t just review a broker once, but we will go back to check that their client base are happy with the service they are supposed to be getting.
+We don’t just review a broker once, but we will go back to check that their client base is happy with the service they are supposed to be getting.

-We understand that every trader is different, which is why despite this list being the our preferred brokers right now, it might not suit you and your needs.
+We understand that every trader is different, which is why despite this list being our preferred brokers right now, it might not suit you and your needs.